How ESG Issues Influence Risk Management

 Environmental, social, and governance (ESG) criteria help others evaluate specific companies’ ethical status and investment sustainability.
 These factors are an increasing interest to business, investors, and other stakeholders — not to mention society, in general.

 Naturally, as people’s priorities change, so do customer demands and expectations.
 These dynamics have created a more spotlighted corporate social responsibility (CSR) for many companies.
-This post explores how ESG issues unfold in our culture and how companies can respond to this societal shift appropriately, managing risk along the way.
+This post explores how ESG issues unfold in our culture and how companies can respond to this societal shift appropriately, risk handling along the way.

 Many individuals interchange the terms ESG and CSR, and they’re not too far off.
 As mentioned, these terms surround sustainability, another hugely broad concept.
 Nevertheless, in this sense, sustainability refers to investing responsibly in socially conscious companies while pursuing financial return and environmental good simultaneously.